ithaka/shopping-cart-interview-exercise/README.md

 and an order total price.

 Assignment 2: Add idempotency support to the purchase functionality.
-As a business rule, if someone orders the same items within 3 seconds we consider it a duplicate order and should not be adding a new order, but rather return the current one.
+As a business rule, if someone orders the same items within 3 seconds, we consider it a duplicate order and should not be added as a new order, but rather return the current one.
 Again, what are the pros and cons of your approach?
 Do you have design suggestions?

+You can put your notes right here in the README.md file.

 ## Please note